7 Incredible Day Trips from Amsterdam

 RELATED: 9 Fairytale Towns in Europe We Love

-For a taste of old Holland, take the 17-minute train ride from Amsterdam Central Station to Zaandijk (or, if you’re feeling particularly Dutch, the hour-long ride by bicycle).
-This is the home of Zaanse Schans, a beautiful old town defined by riverside windmills and historic clapboard houses that take a page from 18th-century village design.
-There’s an open-air museum feeling about the place: you can pop into a working windmill, see how traditional wooden clogs are made by hand and learn about their history in the Wooden Shoe Workshop and Museum, and taste local specialties like Dutch pancakes at De Kraai and Gouda at the Catherina Hoeve Cheese Farm.
+For a taste of old Holland, take the 17-minute train ride from Amsterdam Central Station to Zaandijk (or, if you’re feeling particularly Dutch, it's an hour-long ride by bicycle).
+This is the home of Zaanse Schans, a beautiful old town of riverside windmills and historic clapboard houses that take a page from 18th-century village design.
+There’s an open-air museum feeling about the place: you can pop into a working windmill, see how traditional wooden clogs are made by hand, and taste local specialties like Dutch pancakes at De Kraai and Gouda at the Catherina Hoeve Cheese Farm.
 Fair warning: leaving without a souvenir might prove impossible.

 The future is now in Holland’s second-largest city, which has been hard at work reinventing itself since WWII.
 Today, the skyline is nearly unrecognizable: high-design contemporary architecture overshadows the city’s still-surviving windmills, housing some of Europe’s most cutting-edge museums and markets.
 It’s always a toss-up whether Museum Rotterdam or Kunsthal Rotterdam will put on the season’s hottest exhibit, while Markthal, the main market, wows with its own design—a massive showroom built beneath a curving arch of apartments.
-Be sure to take a stroll by the Cube Houses, slanted cubic residences by Dutch architect Piet Blom that extend out over Blaak Street (you can even take a tour of one!), before refueling at Fenix Food Factory, a former warehouse turned culinary emporium for all things fresh and local.
+Be sure to take a stroll by the Cube Houses—Dutch architect Piet Blom designed these slanted cubic residences to extend out over Blaak Street (you can even take a tour of one!)—before refueling at Fenix Food Factory, a former warehouse turned culinary emporium.

 Delft, a small canal town about halfway between Rotterdam and The Hague, has been the largest producer of Delftware—hand-painted blue-and-white glazed pottery famously produced in the Netherlands—as far back as the 16th century.
 You’ll see Delft tiles everywhere, from restaurant walls and hotel bathrooms to private kitchens, but the city’s legacy extends beyond just its gift to home décor.
-This was the birthplace and lifelong home of Johannes Vermeer, one of the greatest painters of the Dutch Golden Age.
-(You might recognize his most famous work, Girl with a Pearl Earring.)
+This was the birthplace and lifelong home of Johannes Vermeer, one of the great painters of the Dutch Golden Age.
 He’s buried beneath the Oude Kerk (Old Church) along with pioneering scientist Anthony van Leeuwenhoek.
-It’s also worth popping into Nieuwe Kerk (New Church), which, despite its name, was still built back in the 1400s.
+It’s also worth popping into Nieuwe Kerk (New Church), which, despite its name, was built back in the 1400s.
 A climb to the top of its spire affords sweeping views of the city.
 If you still can't resist the allure of those tiles, a tour of Royal Delft factory (and gift shop) is in order.

 No visit to Holland would be complete without seeing some tulips.
 The flower, which was originally imported here in the 15th centrury, has since risen to national icon status and remains one of the biggest tourist draws during their peak blooming season in the spring.
 The floating Flower Market in Amsterdam is an easy way to get your fix, but between March and May, you’d be doing yourself a disservice if you didn’t visit the Keukenhof Gardens in nearby Lisse.
 The park plants a whopping 7 million new bulbs each year over its 80 acres.
 The colors and patterns they create, as you might expect, are out of this world.